Arutoru/django-docker/README.md

 # django-docker

-This is the ttest app using docker and django and deploy the app with AWS.
+This is the test app using docker and django and deploy the app with AWS.